RedHatRanger/RHCE9Vagrant/rhce-practice-questions/OFFICIAL_RED_HAT_PRACTICE_LAB.md

 Architecture: {{ ansible_architecture }}
 ```

-# update the "system_setup.yml" file to include the new Jinja template:
+10) Update the "system_setup.yml" file to include the new Jinja template:
 ```
 ---
 - name: Basic System Setup